Creating Global Edge

 Incoming Host HeaderInclude the service domain in the cache key

-Origin HostnameInclude the origin server's hostname in the cache key
+Origin HostnameInclude the origin server's host name in the cache key

 Cache key Ignore Query String